samebertz/data_structures/js/winged_edge/WORKING.md

   - KLEV
   - KLVE
   - GLUE/UNGLUE
-+ update MKEV, KLFE, etc. to use `do ... while` like MKFE
++ update MKEV, etc. to use `do ... while` like MKFE
 + solid primitives?
 + parts tree accessing
 + clean README, fill in examples